-·Timescale The internal training activities started in 2002 and have been taking place in various degrees of intensity ever since. · Agencies involved / implementation The activities have been carried out by the Association of Chemical Industries of Asturias (AIQPA) with the financial support of the Regional Development Agency (IDEPA), the University of Oviedo and the FORMIC Programme (Fundación para el desarrollo de la Formación en las Zonas Mineras del Carbón).
-Process and detailed content of the practice The activity has been carried out as workshops, seminars and courses addressing a wide variety of subjects and key issues, such as: • In 2002 AIQPA organized several seminars on Industrial Safety, Seveso II Directive and experience exchan- ges with Spanish industrial associations from other regions.
-In 2003 the main training activity consisted in safety courses related to Preventive Management, IPPC Directive, DELT@ Accident Reporting System and Dangerous Goods Security (ADR, RID, IMO-IMDG) • The 2004 courses focused on safety: Risk analysis for management and technical staff, National, Regional, ATEX and IPPC Directives, the Human Factor, SQAS, Safety Report preparation, etc. • 2005 was marked by the publication and dissemination of the Occupational Hazard Prevention Handbook but also included seminars on areas such as REACH Regulations and other.
-Other specific training programmes carried out since 2005 include: Prevention and control of legionelosis and legionella for technical staff at industrial facilities (Type approved by the Ministry of Health).
-UUCLID 5 and REACH-IT. o Product Engineering for management and technical staff in the Chemical Industry. o Water Industrial Applications Specialist; a 280 hrs programme with theoretical and practical contents followed by a 320 hrs internship.
-Imparted by 11 University Professors and 22 highly qualified senior staff from the chemical and processing industry, the course carries a hiring commitment. · Legal framework Financial framework Anticipated / intended outputs The main output, expected and attained, has been multiple: the dissemination of knowledge within the in- dustry, the transfer of knowledge from the academic world to the industry and the incorporation of practical knowhow and hands-on experience to the academic training, through a coordinated action involving both Industry and Academia.
-Fvaluation · Indicators used There has been no specific evaluation of the impact. · Actual Outputs - Success factors The main success factor has been the increased employability of the participants in some of the courses and most specifically in the Water Industrial Application Specialist · Difficulties encountered and resolution Lessons learnt Future Actions Possible future actions include: International collaboration with other associations in various areas of evidence-based training, jointly performed by Industry and Academia.
+· Timescale The internal training activities started in 2002 and have been taking place in various degrees of intensity ever since. · Agencies involved / implementation The activities have been carried out by the Association of Chemical Industries of Asturias (AIQPA) with the financial support of the Regional Development Agency (IDEPA), the University of Oviedo and the FORMIC Programme (Fundación para el desarrollo de la Formación en las Zonas Mineras del Carbón). · Process and detailed content of the practice The activity has been carried out as workshops, seminars and courses addressing a wide variety of subjects and key issues, such as: In 2002 AIQPA organized several seminars on Industrial Safety, Seveso II Directive and experience exchanges with Spanish industrial associations from other regions.
+In 2003 the main training activity consisted in safety courses related to Preventive Management, IPPC Directive, DELT@ Accident Reporting System and Dangerous Goods Security (ADR, RID, IMO-IMDG) The 2004 courses focused on safety: Risk analysis for management and technical staff, National, Regional, ATEX and IPPC Directives, the Human Factor, SQAS, Safety Report preparation, etc. 2005 was marked by the publication and dissemination of the Occupational Hazard Prevention Handbook but also included seminars on areas such as REACH Regulations and other.
+Other specific training programmes carried out since 2005 include: o Prevention and control of legionelosis and legionella for technical staff at industrial facilities (Type approved by the Ministry of Health). o IUCLID 5 and REACH-IT. o Product Engineering for management and technical staff in the Chemical Industry. o Water Industrial Applications Specialist; a 280 hrs programme with theoretical and practical contents followed by a 320 hrs internship.
+Imparted by 11 University Professors and 22 highly qualified senior staff from the chemical and processing industry, the course carries a hiring commitment. · Legal framework · Financial framework The costs and and an advantage of the costs · Anticipated / intended outputs The main output, expected and attained, has been multiple: the dissemination of knowledge within the industry, the transfer of knowledge from the academic world to the industry and the incorporation of practical knowhow and hands-on experience to the academic training, through a coordinated action involving both Industry and Academia.
+Evaluation Indicators used There has been no specific evaluation of the impact. · Actual Outputs - Success factors · Difficulties encountered and resolution The main success factor has been the increased employability of the participants in some of the courses and most specifically in the Water Industrial Application Specialist.
+Lessons learnt Future Actions Possible future actions include: International collaboration with other associations in various areas of evidence-based training, jointly performed by Industry and Academia.
 Improvement of the AIQPA web site to include access to training materials, downloadable in electronic format. e-learning platform.
-Contact information Name Luz Iglesias Telephone E-Mail +34 660 34 90 88 contacto@aigpa.com Postal Address Centro Científico-Tecnológico, Campus de El Cristo Website www.aiqpa.com Other information Documents (reports, presentations, etc.) Follow on projects
+VI.
+Company Contact information Name Luz Iglesias Telephone +34 660 34 90 88 E-Mail Postal Address contacto@aiqpa.com Centro Científico-Tecnológico, Campus de El Cristo 1 USTAI AUGI USS 33006 Oviedo Website www.aiqpa.com Other information · Documents (reports, presentations, etc.) · Follow on projects